lattenwald/ElmReddit/README.md

 ## Running

-0. I am assuming you have [elm](https://www.npmjs.com/package/elm) installed
+0. I am assuming you have [elm 0.19](https://www.npmjs.com/package/elm) installed
-1. Go to the cloned repo and run `elm-make src/Main.elm --output elm.js`
+1. Go to the cloned repo and run `elm make src/Main.elm --output elm.js`
-2. Run `elm-reactor` from the same directory
+2. Run `elm reactor` from the same directory
 3. Navigate to `http://localhost:8000/index.html` in your browser

 ## Tinkering